multiOTP/multiotp/readme_5.3.0.0.txt

 mOTP is a free implementation of strong tokens that asks a PIN to generate a code.
 This code depends of the time and the PIN typed by the user.

+A special without2FA token type is also available.
+It could be useful to do 2FA only for some accounts and not for others.

 The easiest tokens to use are TOTP, they are time based and well supported by a lot of implementations like Google Authenticator.
 Provisioning will be done simply by flashing a QRcode.